One of the unique features of studying at Regent is the opportunity to focus your studies in a particular area of concentration.

 New Testament

 In relating the story of Jesus Christ, and in reflecting on what God was doing through Jesus, the New Testament brings the story of the Old Testament to a climax.
 The New Testament concentration leads you to explore the significance of the ministry, death, and resurrection of Jesus Christ within the context of restoring his people and all of creation.
 Complemented by elective courses in other disciplines, this concentration encourages you to draw on the rich resources of the New Testament in expressing your Christian faith, in addition to providing a firm foundation for advanced studies in New Testament.
-You are encouraged to meet with the coordinator early in your program in order to determine the overall shape of your concentration.

 - Biblical Hermeneutics and Criticism (BIBL 600)